json-quiz/json-quiz/_spec/words-answer.md

 ---
-title: Short answer
+title: Words answer
 layout: spec
 ---

-# Short answer
+# Words answer

 ## Schema

-* A short answer:
+* A words answer:

   * must be an object